lucee/lucee-docs/docs/03.reference/01.functions/objectequals/function.md

 - object
 ---

-compares simply and complex objects for equality, attention string comparision is case sensitive
+compares simply and complex objects for equality, attention string comparison is case sensitive